PayamAnari/todo-django/README.md

 - **django-filter:** django-filter provides a simple way to filter down data based on parameters passed in the URL.
 - **PyJWT:** PyJWT is a Python library to work with JSON Web Tokens (JWT), which are used for user authentication.
 - **psycopg2:** psycopg2 is a PostgreSQL adapter for Python, enabling interaction with PostgreSQL databases.
+- **python-decouple:** python-decouple is a Python library for separating settings from code, allowing configuration via environment variables or separate configuration files.